-Secondary organic aerosol (SOA) is formed when atmospheric oxidation of organic species leads to compounds of increased polarity and decreased vapor pressure that condense into the particulate phase.
-Predicting the amount of SOA that results from atmospheric oxidation of particular organic molecules has proven challenging because:

-(1) oxidation pathways for the relatively larger parent organics that lead to SOA are not well established; and (2) current analytical techniques, especially when a single method is used, commonly fail to identify many SOA components.
-Traditional techniques such as gas chromatography - mass spectrometry (GC - MS) can typically resolve only about 10% (by mass) of total atmospheric aerosol organics.2-4
+Secondary organic aerosol (SOA) is formed when the atmospheric oxidation of organic species leads to compounds of increased polarity and decreased vapor pressure that condense into the particulate phase.
+Predicting the amount of SOA that results from atmospheric oxidation of particular organic molecules has proven challenging because (1) oxidation pathways for the relatively larger parent organics that lead to SOA are not well established, and (2) current analytical techniques, especially when a single method is used, commonly fail to identify many SOA components.
+Traditional techniques such as gas chromatography-mass spectrometry (GC-MS) can typically resolve only about 10% (by mass) of total atmospheric aerosol organics.
+2-4

-Recent work has made substantial progress in achieving a better mass closure of SOA, such as by using GC-MS with a double derivatization technique.
+Recent work has made substantial progress in achieving a better mass closure of SOA, for example, by using GC-MS with a double derivatization technique.
 However, the tedious derivatization procedures risk sample contamination and/or loss, and they are compound-specific only.
-Intrinsically, a substantial fraction of SOA components, such as the least volatile and very polar, may readily evade detection by GC-MS, either never eluting off the column or decomposing during the analysis.
-Therefore, an analytical method that can preserve molecular integrity and capture the main feature of SOA composition-- especially the very polar and less volatile species-- is desirable.
+Intrinsically, a substantial fraction of SOA components, such as the least volatile and very polar, may readily evade detection by GC-MS, either by never eluting off the column or decomposing during the analysis.
+Therefore, an analytical method that can preserve molecular integrity and capture the main feature of SOA composition, especially the very polar and less volatile species, is desirable.

 Another major issue is to understand the relationship between the structures of the parent molecule and the amount and composition of SOA subsequently formed.
-While previous studies have identified a number of SOA components with various functional groups, polarities, and volatilities, it is generally unclear how factors such as carbon number, presence or absence of double bonds, and presence or absence of alkyl substituent groups affect both resultant SOA amount and composition.
+Although previous studies have identified a number of SOA components with various functional groups, polarities, and volatilities, it is generally unclear how factors such as carbon number, presence or absence of double bonds, and presence or absence of alkyl substituent groups affect both resultant SOA amount and composition.
 Of course, answers to these questions lie in understanding the mechanisms of gas-phase oxidation of the parent hydrocarbons.
 As we noted above, these oxidation mechanisms tend to be complex.
 One approach is to use measured SOA yields and compositions as a means to infer the mechanisms that lead to SOA formation.
 By selecting precursor hydrocarbons that vary structurally in a determined manner, it is possible to infer how structural differences in parent hydrocarbons translate into differences in the SOA formation pathways.
 It is this approach that we follow in the present work.

 The traditional view of SOA formation is that gas-phase oxidation of the parent hydrocarbons leads to multifunctional, low-volatility products that partition themselves between the gas and aerosol phases.
 The partitioning is strongly affected by temperature and, to a somewhat lesser extent, by the phase state of the aerosol.
-Because of lacking in direct information to the contrary, it had been assumed that, once in the aerosol phase, the oxidation products did not react further, and that the amount of SOA formed depended entirely on the gas-particle partitioning.
+Because of the lack of direct information to the contrary, it had been assumed that, once in the aerosol phase, the oxidation products did not react further and that the amount of SOA formed depended entirely on the gas-particle partitioning.

-Recent discoveries show that once the gas-phase polar oxidation products condense into the aerosol phase, particle-phase reactions may take place.
-First, it was demonstrated that acid-catalyzed heterogeneous reactions can occur.
-Second, the presence of oligomers in the aerosol phase was shown.10-13 A consequence of heterogeneous chemistry and oligomer formation is that species that partition between the gas and aerosol phases are converted to larger compounds of extremely low volatility, thereby locking these compounds into the aerosol phase and increasing the SOA yield over that in the absence of heterogeneous chemistry.
+Recent discoveries show that once the gas-phase polar oxidation products condense into the aerosol phase particle-phase reactions may take place.
+First, it was demonstrated that acid-catalyzed heterogeneous reactions can occur, and second, the presence of oligomers in the aerosol phase was shown.
+10-13